svtk/koog-tutorials/tutorials/IntroToAIAgents.md

 =======
 ```

-Let’s say we confirm, and then the LLM sends us the final response, saying the transfer was successful:
+Suppose we confirm by entering "Yes," and the LLM responds that the transfer was successful:

 ```
 =======